d12frosted/elpa-mirror/gnu/consult-readme.txt

 preview], [grouping and narrowing].
 Please take a look at the [full list of commands].

-Consult is fully compatible with completion systems based on the standard Emacs `completing-read' API, notably the default completion system, [Vertico], [Mct], [Icomplete] and [Selectrum].
+Consult is fully compatible with completion systems centered around the standard Emacs `completing-read' API, notably the default completion system, [Vertico], [Mct], and [Icomplete].

 This package keeps the completion system specifics to a minimum.
 The ability of the Consult commands to work well with arbitrary completion systems is one of the main advantages of the package.
 Consult fits well into existing setups and it helps you to create a full completion environment out of small and independent components.
-Note that, if you use [Ivy] or [Helm], you probably don't need Consult, since both packages bring their own Consult-like functionality.

 You can combine the complementary packages [Marginalia], [Embark] and [Orderless] with Consult.
 Marginalia enriches the completion display